turings/au-bot/README.md

 au_bot: @twitter_user House MD
 ```

 ### XOVER [Actor Name/Actor Name]
-You can also use the CROSSOVER keyword with a specific actor pairing in [square/brackets] to generate TV/movie character crossover prompts.
+You can also use the XOVER keyword with a specific actor pairing in [square/brackets] to generate TV/movie character crossover prompts.
 <br>
 <br>
 For example: